- This event has passed.

 July 12 @ 7:00 pm

-This project, in partnership with Fairfax County, will extend Frontier Drive (Route 2677) from its southern terminus at Franconia-Springfield Parkway (Route 289) to Loisdale Road (Route 789).
+The Virginia Department of Transportation and Metro will hold a joint virtual location & design public hearing and NEPA public hearing Tuesday, July 12th on plans to extend Frontier Drive (Route 267) from its southern terminus at Franconia-Springfield Parkway (Route 289) to Loisdale Road (Route 789).

 - A four-lane divided roadway (combination of new construction and improvements to existing Springfield Center Drive) with a shared-use path on one side and sidewalk on the other

 - New braided ramps at the Frontier Drive/Franconia-Springfield Parkway interchange

 - A new intersection at Metro Access Road with Frontier Drive

 - Reconfigured sections of the Franconia-Springfield Metro station circulatory road and access to parking garage entrances, all existing access points will be maintained

 The project aims to relieve congestion and improve access to the Franconia-Springfield Metro station, the Springfield Mall and Town Center area, the General Services Administration (GSA) complex, the Northern Virginia Community College Medical Education Campus and the new Transportation Security Administration (TSA) building on Springfield Center Drive.